Dermot O'Leary: Personal life

 O'Leary married his long-term girlfriend, Dee Koppang, in Chiddingstone in September 2012.
 They have one son, Kasper, who was born in June 2020.

 In a 2003 interview, O'Leary praised the Socialist Workers Party but quipped that they would "take all of [his] money", so he instead supported the Labour Party.
-He supports Arsenal F.C., Celtic F.C. and London Irish RFC.
+He supports Arsenal F.C., Celtic F.C.
+London Irish RFC and the Miami Dolphins.
 He can be heard on the Footballistically Arsenal podcast with his friends and fellow Arsenal fans Dan Baldwin and Boyd Hilton; on the show, it was mentioned that he owns shares in the club.
 He supports Wexford GAA in Gaelic games.
 During a studio guest appearance on Fantasy Football Euro 2004, he spoke of his support for the Republic of Ireland national football team and the national rugby union team.

 In 2007, O'Leary was an usher at the wedding of Holly Willoughby.
 He is a practising Roman Catholic.
 In an interview with Peter Stanford of the Daily Telegraph in February 2008, he "cheerfully" admitted using contraception while living with his future wife: "I do get it in the neck from some Catholics who say I am a buffet Catholic, picking and choosing the bits I like or don't like."

 O'Leary co-owned the Fishy Fishy restaurants in Brighton and Poole.
 The Poole restaurant closed in 2013, and the Brighton restaurant closed in 2016.